everpress-co/mailster/readme.txt

 * fixed: IP addressed not stored on form submission
 * fixed: not able to remove attachments
 * fixed: wp_mail not working if receivers is not an array
+* fixed: webversion tag was not displayed if campaign hasn't been saved yet
 * added: `get_last_post` now includes subscriber and campaign id

 = Version 2.3.8 =